dA505819/dA505819.github.io/README.md

 ````
 ## Feedback

-Hope you also give a feedback.
+Hope you also give a nice feedback.

 ````
 The website is in heavy development phase.
 ````
+Your feedback will be highly valued.

 ## License
 [MIT](https://github.com/dA505819/dA505819.github.io/blob/master/LICENSE)